BrianSemiglia/Cycle.swift/README.md

 Events are simple enum values that may also contain associated values received by hardware.
 Events are ideally defined and owned by a `Driver` as opposed to being defined at the application level (Dependency Inversion Principle).

 #### Post-Filter
 A post-filter function allows for the creation of a new `Effect` based on an incoming `Event` and the current `Effect`.
 The `Effect` created here becomes available to the incoming `Effect` stream of the main function and is also how a previous `Effect` is accessed using the Rx `scan` operator.
 The `scan` operator is not limited to just the immediately preceding `Effect` in the timeline; any previous `Effect` can be accessed.
 This is useful for determinations that require a larger context.
-For example, a touch-gesture could be recognized by looking at the last _n_ number of touch-coordinates.
+For example, a touch-gesture could be recognized by examining the last _n_ number of touch-coordinates.

 ## Reasoning